 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The British and Irish Lions squad for their 2021 tour of South Africa has been announced, with Warren Gatland picking 37 players to pull on the famed red jersey.
+The British and Irish Lions squad for their 2021 tour of South Africa saw Warren Gatland picking 37 players to pull on the famed red jersey.

 Props: Zander Fagerson (SCO), Tadhg Furlong (IRE), Wyn Jones (WAL),